History of the Toronto Maple Leafs: Conn Smythe era (1927–1961)

 Smythe's name was initially kept in the background, even though he was the largest shareholder.
 When the newly renamed Toronto Maple Leaf Hockey Club Ltd. promoted a public share offering to raise capital, it only disclosed that "one of the most prominent hockey coaches in Toronto" would be taking over management of the club.
-That prominent coach turned out to be Smythe, who installed himself as general manager.
+That prominent coach turned out to be Smythe, who replaced Querrie as the team's governor and installed himself as general manager.
 He would be the face of the franchise for the next 34 years, though he would not buy controlling interest until 1947.

 Initial reports were that the team's colours would be changed to red and white, but the Leafs were wearing white sweaters with a green maple leaf for their first game on February 17, 1927.
 On September 27, 1927, it was announced that the Leafs had changed their colour scheme to blue and white, which they have worn ever since.
 While the Leafs say that blue represents the Canadian skies and white represents snow, it is also true that top-level Toronto teams have worn blue since the Toronto Argonauts adopted blue as their primary colour in 1873.
 Another theory is that Smythe changed the colours as a nod to his high school alma mater, Upper Canada College, whose teams have worn blue and white since 1829 and the University of Toronto whose teams have also worn blue and were called the Varsity Blues.

 After four more lacklustre seasons (including three with Smythe as coach), Smythe saw the increasing popularity of the team, and the need for a new arena.
 Finding an adequate number of financiers, he purchased land from the Eaton family, and construction of the arena was completed in five months.
-The Leafs debuted their new arena, Maple Leaf Gardens, with a 2–1 loss to the Chicago Blackhawks on November 12, 1931.
-Led by the "Kid Line" (Busher Jackson, Joe Primeau and Charlie Conacher) and coach Dick Irvin, the Leafs would capture their third Stanley Cup victory during the first season in their new digs.
+The Leafs debuted their new arena, Maple Leaf Gardens, with a 2–1 loss to the Chicago Black Hawks on November 12, 1931.
+Led by the "Kid Line" (Busher Jackson, Joe Primeau and Charlie Conacher) and coach Dick Irvin, the Leafs would capture their third Stanley Cup victory during the first season in their new home.
 They would go the distance in 1932, vanquishing Charlie Conacher's older brother Lionel Conacher and his Montreal Maroons in the first round, then in the semi-finals against the Boston Bruins, winning in the sixth overtime of the final game, and would not be overwhelmed in the Stanley Cup Finals by the hated New York Rangers.
-Smythe took particular pleasure in defeating the Rangers that year; he had been tapped as the Rangers' first general manager and coach in the Rangers' inaugural season (1926–27), but had been fired in a dispute with Madison Square Garden management. the next season, only to be upended by the Rangers.
+Smythe took particular pleasure in defeating the Rangers that year; he had been tapped as the Rangers' first general manager and coach in their inaugural season (1926–27), but had been fired in a dispute with Madison Square Garden management.
+The Leafs made the Stanley Cup Finals again the next season, only to be upended by the Rangers.